rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

 Here is a pattern I've seen several times, especially in applications that have a data-intensive integration with a third-party service.

 Suppose we have the following method for recording that a sales `Lead` has been contacted.
-We save this `ContactActivity` in our database, but we also use a third-party marketing service that needs to be apprised of this fact.
+We save the `ContactActivity` in our database, but we also have a third-party marketing service that needs to be apprised of this fact.
 We accomplish this by enqueuing a background job that sends this update via REST API to that service.
 Something like this:

 ```ruby
 class Lead < ApplicationRecord